 A Build With Progress Payments

 This is the most common way to finance a new residential building project.

 The advantage is that you purchase and therefore own the land, and then pay as the build progresses.
 This means you are funding the cost of the build which should mean the builder does need to factor a finance charge into the build – it should therefore be cheaper.

 It also will generally allow you to make changes if needed (and at an extra cost) during the build process.

 With the right advice and by following a set process it is easier than you might think.

 Residential Construction Lending Experts

-Many bank staff and mortgage brokers are not experienced in residential construction lending; however the advisers at Mortgage Managers are right in the heart of one of the biggest areas of residential development in Auckland and are therefore financing a lot of people building new homes and building investment properties too.
+Many bank staff and mortgage advisers are not experienced in residential construction lending; however the advisers at Mortgage Managers are right in the heart of one of the biggest areas of residential development in Auckland and are therefore financing a lot of people building new homes and building investment properties too.

 Our advisers are also not limited to using a single bank – we can use most of the banks or another lender that suits your individual situation.